-10.1 AT1 Capital shall consist of the following:
+10.1 Additional Tier 1 Capital shall consist of the following:

-- (i) AT1 capital instruments issued by the Labuan bank that meet the criteria specified in paragraph 13.1, and are not included in CET1 Capital; - (ii) share premium resulting from the issue of instruments referred to in paragraph 10.1(i);
+- (i) additional Tier 1 capital instruments issued by the Labuan Islamic bank that meet the criteria specified in paragraph 13.1, and are not included in CET1 Capital;

-In accordance with the international acceptable accounting standards as stipulated in the Directive on Financial Reporting Standards for Labuan Financial Institutions issued by Labuan FSA.
+11 In accordance with the international acceptable accounting standards as stipulated in the Directive on Financial Reporting Standards for Labuan Financial Institutions issued by Labuan FSA.

-Quarterly financial statements shall be reviewed in a timely manner by the Labuan bank's approved external auditors, and no qualified opinion has been made on any of the Labuan bank's quarterly financial statements in the preceding 12 months.
+12 Quarterly financial statements shall be reviewed in a timely manner by the Labuan Islamic bank's approved external auditors, and no qualified opinion has been made on any of the Labuan Islamic bank's quarterly financial statements in the preceding 12 months.

-Disclosed reserves including other accumulated comprehensive income but excluding share premium.
+13 Disclosed reserves including other accumulated comprehensive income but excluding share premium.